ghga-de/milestones-docs/67-oryx/technical_specification.md

 ## Scope
 ### Outline:
-We have different configuration key names that refer to the same topic or type in different services, complicating the maintenance of both mental models and configuration is actually happening in our services with regard to Kafka.
-To clarify, "configuration" here means the various service-specific event publisher/subscriber and config schemas defined in Python code, which contain `"abc_topic"` and `"abc_type"` fields, *as well as* the values assigned for those
+We have different configuration key names that refer to the same topic or type in different services, complicating the proper configuration of the services when they are deployed jointly.
+To clarify,
+"configuration" here means the various service-specific event publisher/subscriber and config schemas defined in Python code, which contain `"abc_topic"` and `"abc_type"` fields, *as well as* the values assigned for those